Sansa Stark: A Clash of Kings

 Sansa is a hostage in King's Landing, and has learned to be outwardly loyal to King Joffrey to avoid severe physical abuse.

 At the celebration for Joffrey's name day, she ostensibly saves the life of Ser Dontos Hollard, when he shows up late and inebriated, begging Joffrey to spare him, in turn winning Dontos' loyalty.
 Sansa is routinely beaten by Joffrey's guards.
-After her brother has won a battle against Joffrey's maternal family, she is publicly beaten and has her clothes torn.
+After her brother has won a battle against Joffrey's maternal family, she is publicly beaten in the throne room and has her clothes torn.
 Tyrion Lannister intervenes on her behalf, and Sandor Clegane gives her his cloak to cover herself.
 Later, Sandor Clegane saves Sansa from a riot in King's Landing.

 During the Battle of Blackwater Bay, all of the highborn ladies in King's Landing seek refuge within a doubly secure, moated chamber within the Red Keep.
-There, Queen Cersei drunkenly mocks and berates Sansa, then flees when the tide of the battle falls, while Sansa stays to give comfort to the ladies before retreating to her own quarters.
-There she finds a drunken Sandor Clegane, who offers to take her away from any imminent danger and the Lannisters themselves.
-She declines, but he insists she sing for him, at dagger point, then rips his cloak off and gives it to her a second time before fleeing the city.
+There, Queen Cersei talks about her own life experiences with Sansa, when Cersei then flees to the throne room with her son, Tommen, when the tide of the battle falls.
+This leaves Sansa to stay to give comfort to the ladies before retreating to her own quarters.
+There she finds Sandor Clegane, who offers to take her away from any imminent danger and the Lannisters themselves, in which Sansa declines.
 When Sansa awakens, the battle is over.
 House Lannister has won, but her betrothal to Joffrey is soon ended, so as he may marry Margaery Tyrell whose family just helped turn the tide of battle.
 However, Joffrey informs Sansa that he still has use for her when married, and to "expect a nightly visitor for a long while".